jackjocross/til/README.md

 * get/set: If get and set functions are defined for properties of a class, those functions will be used when accessing or assigning the variable.

 #NPM
 *shrinkwrap: Run using "npm shrinkwrap --dev".
 This will create a npm-shrinkwrap.json file which will be used to resolve all of the npm dependencies and sub-dependencies in your package.json.
 This can prevent unwanted and breaking updates to packages that can come through the use of the ~, ^, and * modifiers in your package.json and the package.json of any of your dependencies.
+*import: When importing an NPM package into your code, the import will try to resolve to index.js in the packages root folder or to the main script provided in the package.json.
+Additionally you can refer to paths within a package such as lodash/isNull which will resolve to the isNull file or folder in the packages root.

 #CSS
 * :nth-child(pattern): Pseudo class which applies to elements which are the nth child of their parent according to the pattern.
 The pattern can simply be a number or can be more complex such as "n + 2".
 The childrens index starts at 1.
 Usage: